ibm-cloud-docs/transit-gateway/transit-gateway-cli.md

 :   ID of the IBM Cloud account to use for creating a classic connection.
 Only used with `classic` type, when the account of the connection is different than the gateway's account.

 `--zone`
 :   Optional: Availability zone where a GRE tunnel or VPN connection will be deployed.
-Only applicable to the `vpn_gateway` network type.<regional> Do not specify `--zone` when connecting a regional VPN gateway (`availability_mode: regional`).
-Zone placement is derived automatically from the VPN gateway member configuration.
-Specifying a zone for a regional VPN gateway returns an error.</regional>
+Only applicable to the `vpn_gateway` network type.

 `--default-prefix-filter`
 :   Optional: Default prefix filter of the connection (`permit` | `deny`).